LiteObject/deep-search-with-agents/LLM_ARCHITECTURE_GUIDE.md

 ## Conclusion

 The LLM system architecture provides a robust, flexible foundation for AI integration in the Deep Search Agents project.
-The enhanced system represents the current state-of-the-art implementation, while the legacy system ensures backward compatibility during the transition period.

-For new development, always use the enhanced system (`deep_agents_custom/llm/`).
-For existing code, plan migration according to the provided guide.
+The enhanced system in `deep_agents_custom/llm/` is now the sole implementation after successful migration and legacy code cleanup.

+All agents in the `deep_agents_custom` implementation automatically use the enhanced LLM system with intelligent fallbacks.
 The architecture supports both local deployment with Ollama and cloud integration with OpenAI and Anthropic, providing flexibility for different deployment scenarios and requirements.

+**Current Status**: ✅ Migration complete - legacy code removed, all components using enhanced system.

 ---

 ## Related Documentation

-- **Legacy System**: `tools/llm_factory.py` (deprecated)
-- **Enhanced System**: `deep_agents_custom/llm/` (current)
+- **Enhanced System**: `deep_agents_custom/llm/` (current implementation)
-- **Migration Examples**: `enhanced_agent_example.py`
+- **Agent Examples**: `deep_agents_custom/agents/` (general_agent.py, research_agent.py, news_agent.py)
-- **Test Suite**: `test_llm_system.py`
+- **Test Suite**: Available in the enhanced system
+- **Legacy Documentation**: See deprecated `LLM_FACTORY_GUIDE.md` for historical reference